Blog Post

 When APRA-registered corporations and entities harness CRQ platforms, executives can clearly visualize the types of risks they face and how much financial damage these risks have the potential to cause.
 Using this information along with the basis point of revenue, they can decide whether the risk is worth mitigating, or if an event occurs, they can quickly determine whether it needs to be disclosed.

-Particularly valuable is the Cyber Materiality Report, a unique dashboard offered by Kovrr that quantifies the loss potential of expected cyber events according to an organization's specific risk profile, measures the probability of that loss occurring, and recommends clearly defined, data-driven preliminary materiality thresholds.
-Download a sample Cyber Materiality Report today!
+Particularly valuable is the Cyber Materiality Analysis, a unique feature within Kovrr's CRQ platform that quantifies the loss potential of expected cyber events according to an organization's specific risk profile, measures the probability of that loss occurring, and recommends clearly defined, data-driven preliminary materiality thresholds.
+Schedule a demo today to learn more about this innovative feature!

 In addition to revenue loss, Kovrr's one-of-a-kind report also provides quantified benchmarks for materiality according to the number of records lost and total outage time.
 For example, as shown in the dashboard above, even if an organization does not suffer a loss of $2 million, a loss that resulted in 26 hours of downtime may still qualify as material.